 In much the same way as a singer has a certain capability to sing within a particular range of tones (soprano: C4 to A5; tenor: C3 to A4, etc.), each person has a certain range of emotions with which they experience their daily lives.

-In other blog posts I have talked about my Negativity-Positivity Spectrum and its different “levels” (N3, N2, N1, P1, P2, P3).
-These levels are meant to be used to describe, roughly, people’s factual negativity-positivity status (which may, or may not, be identical to what the individual himself or herself thinks they are).
+In other blog posts I have talked about my Negativity-Positivity Spectrum and the variety of moods that are connected to each “level” on that scale (N3, N2, N1, P1, P2, P3).
+These different emotional “levels” are meant to be used to describe, roughly, people’s factual negativity-positivity status (which may, or may not, be identical to what the individual himself or herself thinks they are).

 So each person has, at a certain point in time, a lower limit and an upper limit.
 For example, Anne may have a range from N1 to P1, while Barry may have a range from P1 to P2.
 In this example, Barry is a more optimistic and energetic person than Anne is.
 This is because his range both has a higher lower limit (P1) and a higher upper limit (P2), compared to Anne’s lower limit (N1) and upper limit (P1).